oggioniale/TeaBagCatalogue/README.md

 # TeaCompositionCatalogue
-First release of the Catalogue of samples collected by the particants to the ILTER initiative TeaComposition
+First release of the Catalogue of samples collected by the participants to the ILTER initiative TeaComposition